craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 	- Quiver (Small)
 ```

-In addition to these 'Equipment' Slots, a character gains a number of 'Strength Based' slots equal to their Strength Modifier, assumed to be the additional straps, bags, and pouches an Adventurer acquires over time.

-Characters who are considered Large gain an effective +3 to their Strength Modifier and characters who are considered Small incur an effective -3 to their Strength Modifier for calculating the number of 'Strength Based' Inventory Slots a character receives.

 #### Containers
-Containers are a particularly useful type of Equipment for an Adventurer, as they allow
+Containers are a particularly useful type of Equipment for an Adventurer, as they allow one to carry more items on their person than otherwise.